 Converting the truck bed: With the bedroom sorted the truck bed with canopy were the ideal option to cook/relax in.
 The conversion of the back meant that it had to be something easily removable so it could revert to a pickup.

 Initially a ply floor was installed allowing any units etc to be screwed down.

 Adding some non slip mat to the underside.

 Floor in, it was time to butcher a unit from the B&Q Konnect range.
 Wheel arches really are a pain!!

 Whilst a lot of storage is lost due to the arch I didn’t want to loose to much floor space.
 I used a 4 cube for the main run.

-I’d been looking at roof tents for a while, both canvas (fold out) and hard shell (pop up) types.
+The Roof Tent: I’d been looking at roof tents for a while, both canvas (fold out) and hard shell (pop up) types.
 I decided hard shell was the way forward due to Scotlands climate – easier to erect and take down, less to get wet. . > Some USB powered LED lights added And a folding laptop table.

 Roof bars: Extended bolt on bars and offset tent to allow kayak on too….